IELTS Cue Card Sample 21 - Describe a friend from your childhood

 Q. What changes have you gone through from your childhood?

 Answer: It's obvious that all of us have undergone changes through the transition from childhood to adulthood.
 First of all, external appearance has completely changed, as my body has developed and I have grown taller.
 In addition, I would say that I am able to maintain my composure when difficulties come up and I am more mature than the time when I was little.
-Furthermore, I am tolerant to diversity and I have learnt to respect other people's preferences, opinions and attitudes.
+Furthermore, I am tolerant of diversity and I have learnt to respect other people's preferences, opinions and attitudes.
 Lastly, my educational level isn't the same as it was in my early years, as I have graduated from university and specialised in a particular field.

 Q. What are the differences between childhood friends and college friends?